Introduction

 Main Editor Description

 The Main NEC2 Editor window is divided into three Tree View areas, one for editing Comments, one for editing Geometry and one for Control Commands.
-Each tree view has editable rows divided into cells that correspond to NEC2 input file's card columns e.g. Card Name (CM) - Comment Text or Card Name (GW) - Wire Data (I1 I2 F1 F2 F3 F4 F5 F6 F7) etc. Each row can be edited by selecting it with a mouse click and then clicking on a cell.
+Each tree view has editable rows divided into cells that correspond to NEC2 input file's card columns e.g. Card Name (CM) - Comment Text or Card Name (GW) - Wire Data (I1 I2 F1 F2 F3 F4 F5 F6 F7) etc. The text of the first CM card is displayed in the title bar of the Main and Radiation Pattern windows, providing a quick identification of the loaded model.
+Each row can be edited by selecting it with a mouse click and then clicking on a cell.
 This requires detailed knowledge of the format of each of the NEC2 input file "cards" and so this method is only useful for editing comments.

 Note: In xnec2c versions earlier than v2.0-beta, due to the complex file opening process followed by NEC2 (many data sanity checks and initializations etc), reloading the input file resulted in all open windows (radiation pattern, frequency plots) to be closed.
 This was always an awkward situation and slowed down work in the NEC2 input file editor.
 As of xnec2c v2.0-beta, the user interface as well as a fair amount of code in xnec2c, have been modified so that as far as possible, when an edited NEC2 file is saved and reloaded, or another NEC2 file is opened, xnec2c will not close open Radiation Pattern or Frequency Plot windows and will not completely reset internally.
 This allows the user to edit a NEC2 file in the Editor window and, after saving, to be presented with the new calculations on the structure being modeled.